SEC cyber rules: Essential knowledge for boards and executives

 “Putting it into business terms works magic in the organization,” she said.
 “Because when you can contextualize it, now you have to go to a line leader or technology leader and say hey, I really need you to work with me on this project and I need you to give me visibility into what you’re doing.”

-Next steps for CTOs, CISOs and CIOs
+What CTOs, CISOs and CIOs need to know

-On the management side, what do chief technology, information security, and information officers need to know about the SEC regulations?
+On the management side, what do chief technology, information security and information officers need to know about the SEC regulations?
 What must they do to ensure compliance?
 How can they set themselves up for success in the future?

 First of all, given the compressed timeline for disclosing material cyber incidents, CTOs, CISOs, and CIOs need to make sure cyber reporting is plugged into controls and procedures for disclosures, and ensure clarity in terms of elevating cyber incidents.
 When does an incident qualify for board notification, and who does the notifying?